Mechanism of Normal Labor-

 Station-

-• Engagement- When the widest diameter of the presenting part has passed the inlet; corresponds to a 0 station II.
+- Engagement- Engagement occurs when the widest transverse diameter of the presenting part has passed through the pelvic inlet and entered the pelvic cavity.

 The principal movements are-